© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Stone alignment north of Glasscombe Upper Plantation is a scheduled monument protected by Historic England under reference 1013037.
 View the official record →

-Stone alignment north of Glasscombe Upper Plantation is a Bronze Age monument located in Devon, England.
+Stone alignment north of Glasscombe Upper Plantation is a Bronze Age ceremonial or ritual monument consisting of a linear arrangement of standing stones situated in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013037.

 Stone alignment north of Glasscombe Upper Plantation is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013037.